-Pamela Cisneros is an intuitive painter working primarily in acrylic media.
-A recent transplant to Nashville by way of Charleston, South Carolina, Denver, Colorado, and Washington, DC, Pamela is a self-taught artist and lifelong truth seeker.
-Her vibrant works can be found in collections across the globe.
-Her artistic interests and explorations have ranged from batik, stained-glass and precisely detailed graphite drawings to fiber arts, block printing and jewelry design.
+Pamela Cisneros is a painter and mixed-media artist in Charleston, South Carolina.
+A self-taught artist, her vibrant works can be found in collections across the globe.
 Her work is characterized by a bold use of color and striking abstract imagery, often combined with recognizable elements inspired by the natural world.

 Pamela loves to travel far and wide gathering inspiration for her work, especially in the colorful, spirit-infused vibrations of places such as India and Bali.
-When she’s not painting in her studio, she can be found walking her four dogs in the woods, singing with her musician husband, Christopher, doing Zumba, exploring ancient mysteries or meditating.
-She is also a graphic designer, marketer and web designer and co-owns an award-winning boutique marketing firm with her husband that serves multinational corporations as well as mom & pop shops.
+When she’s not painting in her studio, she can be found walking her dog, Rumi, in the woods with her musician husband, Christopher, exploring ancient mysteries or meditating.

 Since a very early age I have always felt an unquenchable desire to create.
 During childhood, this included anything and everything from mud sculptures to patchwork quilts to grapevine baskets.
 As I have matured, I have gravitated towards acrylic painting as my primary medium because it fulfills my need to work with bright, vivid colors in a free and loose way.